Digital-Media/HagenbergThesis/README.md

 All documents in this collection are set up to optionally create PDF/A-compliant output files (PDF/A-2b, to be exact).
 Note that while the original documents are indeed PDF/A-compliant, any *derived* document may *not* be so.
-Therefore, it is important to **validate** the resulting PDF file before submission using one of the options listed below.
+Therefore, it is crucial to **validate** the resulting PDF file before submission using one of the options listed below.
 Most violations of the PDF/A standard arise from the inclusion of other PDF files, particularly graphics.
 Typical issues are related to using non-embedded fonts and incorrect or unwanted color spaces.
 This setup assumes sRGB colors, which should also be used when creating your own illustrations.
 Here are some **PDF/A validation software and services**: